mslonik/Hotstrings/README.md

 The alternative, traditional way, is based on text edition, when hotstrings are prepared in AutoHotkey script (text file with .ahk extension), keeping attention to syntax of AutoHotkey syntax.
 Next such a script can be compiled into executive (.exe).

-## Why somebody may want to use *Hotstring* application?
-Because it doesn't require much knowledege and text editing to run your own hotstrings. *Hotstrings* application can be run even without installation (e.g. from USB pendrive).
-Thanks to GUI (Graphical User Interface) you will master defining and applying of your own hotstrings in a blink of an eye 😉.

-## How to reset hotstring recognizer?
+## How to reset the hotstring recognizer?
 (...)

 ---